|

 and Poplar trees that linger on the edges of production.
 Some producers are choosing to leave

+these areas intact, to protect wildlife, and as an aspect of water management.
 As the body of work progressed, I started to fly over more of Central Saskatchewan.
 In these

 areas there is confluence of lakes, natural parkland habitat and landscape modified for planting.